|Mode of Study||Two-year Part-time|

 |Programme Leader||Mr Li Chin Wa|

-This programme is designed for addressing needs that have arisen from changes in post-compulsory education, including the development of career-oriented studies, associate degrees, vocational training and re-training.
-The programme aims to enable participants to develop the professional knowledge, skills and attitudes required for effective teaching and learning of professional and vocational education (PVE).
-It will also equip participants for continuous development as committed educators and change agents in their area of teaching.
-Participants are expected to integrate their disciplinary knowledge with the educational learning fostered by the programme.
+This programme caters for professionals involved in pathways that offer an alternative to academic studies such as career-oriented studies, associate degrees, vocational professional training and re-training.
+The programme aims to enable students to develop and integrate the professional knowledge, skills and attitudes required for effective teaching and learning of professional and vocational education (PVE) in different settings, with Applied Learning as an area of focus.

 Remark: The curriculum of this programme is currently under review and is subject to revision.